seaerchin/papers-please/distributed systems/CockroachDB.md

 - CRDB uses range-level *leases*, where a replica (usually the RAFT leader) acts as the *leaseholder*.
 	- This makes it the **only** replica allowed to serve authoritative **up-to-date** reads or propose writes to the leader.
 	- when would the leaseholder **not** be the leader?

+> as writes go through the leaseholder, reads can bypass networking round trips required by RAFT without sacrificing consistency

+**what does this mean?**
+*Guess*: if we serve reads from the **leaseholder** then all reads will naturally be up-to-date and "consistent".

+However, consider the following scenario:
+- Leaseholder (LH) serves read 1
+- client writes to LH
+- LH + rest dies before write can be broadcasted -> only Leader (L) remains, without write
+- client reads -> served by L, when recover, network will be missing the write **unless** the write is propagated (but then we will already be inconsistent with the current read)